Archived Blog Entry

-In recent decades, biology has moved to the fore of love research.
-The role of evolution, the function of genes, selection pressures, and group interaction play a prominent role in contemporary biological discussions of the possibility and nature of love.
+In recent decades, biology has moved to the fore of research on love.
+Evolution, the function of genes, selection pressures, and group interaction play a prominent role in contemporary biological discussions of the possibility of love.
+But does biology allow for the freedom apparently necessary for love?

-It’s important that we not think we or other creatures possess limitless freedom.
+I don’t believe creatures possess limitless freedom.
 Unlimited freedom does not exist.
-However, love that is entirely coerced or unintentional is not love at all.
-And even if one’s nature necessarily includes love – as I believe is the case for God – some measure of freedom must be present if love is to be expressed.
+“Love” that is entirely coerced or unintentional is not love at all.
+Even if one’s nature necessarily includes love – as I believe is the case for God – some measure of freedom must be present if love is to be expressed.

 Contemporary theories in biology rely heavily upon the role of genetics.
 Unfortunately, genetic-oriented theories in biology tend to describe organisms as genetically programmed or controlled.